West Memphis Three: Appeals and new evidence

-John Mark Byers' knife (1993)
+John Mark Byers's knife (1993)

 John Mark Byers, the adoptive father of victim Christopher Byers, gave a knife to cameraman Doug Cooper, who was working with documentary makers Joe Berlinger and Bruce Sinofsky while filming the first Paradise Lost feature.
 The knife was a folding hunting knife manufactured by Kershaw.
 According to the statements given by Berlinger and Sinofsky, Cooper informed them of his receipt of the knife on December 19, 1993.
 After the documentary crew returned to New York, Berlinger and Sinofsky were reported to have discovered what appeared to be blood on the knife.
 HBO executives ordered them to return the knife to the West Memphis Police Department.
 The knife was not received at the West Memphis Police Department until January 8, 1994.

 Byers initially claimed the knife had never been used.
 However, after blood was found on the knife, Byers stated that he had used it only once, to cut deer meat.
-When told the blood matched both his and Chris' blood type, Byers said he had no idea how that blood might have gotten on the knife.
+When told the blood matched both his and Chris's blood type, Byers said he had no idea how that blood might have gotten on the knife.
 During interrogation, West Memphis police suggested to Byers that he might have left the knife out accidentally, and Byers agreed with this.
 Byers later stated that he may have cut his thumb.
 Further testing of the knife produced inconclusive results about the source of the blood.
 Uncertainty remained due to the small amount of blood and because both John Mark Byers and Chris Byers had the same HLA-DQα genotype.

 Byers agreed to and passed a polygraph test about the murders during the filming of Paradise Lost 2: Revelations, but the documentary indicated that Byers was under the influence of several psychoactive prescription medications that could have affected the test results.

 Possible teeth imprints (1996–1997)

 Following their convictions, Echols, Misskelley, and Baldwin submitted imprints of their teeth.
 These were compared to the alleged bite marks on Stevie Branch's forehead that had not been mentioned in the original autopsy or trial.
 No matches were found.
 John Mark Byers had his teeth removed in 1997, after the first trial but before an imprint could be made.
 His stated reasons for the removal are apparently contradictory.
 He has claimed both that the seizure medication he was taking caused periodontal disease, and that he planned the removal because of other kinds of dental problems which had troubled him for years.

-After an expert examined autopsy photos and noted what he thought might be the imprint of a belt buckle on Byers' corpse, the elder Byers revealed to the police that he had spanked his stepson shortly before the boy disappeared.
+After an expert examined autopsy photos and noted what he thought might be the imprint of a belt buckle on Byers's corpse, the elder Byers revealed to the police that he had spanked his stepson shortly before the boy disappeared.